carloshcd/hpclua/README.md

 $ ./hpcluatool -help

-We have included in this distributions the following two lua program:
+We have included in this distribution the following two Lua programs:

    original.lua
    heavy.lua

-Thay are made available so that you can experimennt with HpcLua in you system.
+They are available so you can experiment with HpcLua on your system.

-In order to execute the generated software using some parallelizing standalone, copy the generated code to the "run" folder and use some executable therein.
+In order to execute the generated software using a parallelising standalone, copy the generated code to the "run" folder and use some executable therein.